Every level. Every goal. One flight school.

 Start Here

-The discovery flight is the perfect first step — no commitment, no experience required, just you, your instructor, and the Gulf Coast from above.
+The discovery flight is the perfect first step.
+No commitment, no experience required, just you, your instructor, and the Gulf Coast from above.
 You'll take the controls yourself with full CFI guidance from takeoff to landing.

 It's also a great gift for any aviation enthusiast.
 And if you decide to continue training, the time from your discovery flight applies directly toward your Sport or Private Pilot certificate.